NVIDIA/pyxis/README.md

       --no-container-entrypoint
                               [pyxis] do not execute the entrypoint from the container image

+      --container-entrypoint-log
-      --container-writable    [pyxis] make the container filesystem writable --container-readonly    [pyxis] make the container filesystem read-only
+                              [pyxis] print the output of the entrypoint script --container-writable    [pyxis] make the container filesystem writable --container-readonly    [pyxis] make the container filesystem read-only